Pennsylvania Rental Lease Agreement Templates

-A Pennsylvania Lease Agreement is a legally-binding document that lays out the responsibilities and rights of the two parties involved in the agreement—the landlord and the tenant.
-The responsibilities and rights of both parties last for the duration of the contract, so it is vital that a landlord is discerning when selecting a tenant.
-To aid the selection process, landlords are advised to require tenants to complete a rental application.
+A Pennsylvania Lease Agreement is a binding form that lays out the responsibilities and rights of the two (2) parties that the agreement is formed by—the landlord and tenant(s).
+The responsibilities and rights of both parties last for the duration of the contract, which is commonly one (1) year.
+Prior to beginning a lease with a tenant, it is highly recommended the landlord screens them via a Federal Fair Housing Act-approved rental application.

 When is Rent Due?

-As state law is silent on the matter of when rent should be paid by the tenant, the rental contract should make this clear.
-State law is likewise silent on the matter of a grace period.
+Pennsylvania state law is silent on when rent should be paid by tenants.
+Because of this, the rental contract should it clear when and where rent should be paid.
+State law is also silent on matters regarding rent grace periods.

-Non-Emergency: There is also no state statute regarding landlord access to the property in non-emergency situations.
-The conditions of entry in non-emergency situations should, therefore, be stated in the lease agreement.
-Landlords are recommended to provide tenants with at least twenty-four (24) hours notice prior to entry.
+Non-Emergency: No statute.
+The conditions of entry in non-emergency situations should be stated in the lease.
+Landlords are recommended to provide tenants with at least twenty-four (24) hours notice prior to making entry.

-Maximum (§ 250.511a): The maximum amount a landlord may charge a tenant for a security deposit is dependent on the duration of the lease.
-During the first (1st) year of any lease, the maximum security deposit a landlord may demand is two (2) months’ rent.
-During the second (2nd) and any subsequent years of the lease, or during any renewal of the original lease, the security deposit may not exceed one (1) month’s rent.
+Maximum (§ 250.511a): The maximum amount a landlord can charge a tenant for a security deposit is dependent on the term of the lease.
+During the first (1st) year of the lease, the maximum security deposit a landlord may demand is two (2) months’ rent.
+During the second (2nd) and any later years of the lease, or during any renewal of the original lease, the security deposit cannot exceed one (1) months’ rent.

 Returning to Tenant (§ 250.512): A landlord must return a security deposit to a tenant within thirty (30) days of termination of a lease or upon surrender and acceptance of the leasehold premises, whichever first occurs.